wolfgang-desalvador/cyclecloud-slurm-bursting/README.md

 useradd -u <UID> -g <UID> -m -d /shared/home/<USERNAME>
 ```

-This should be done for all Azure CycleCloud nodes.
+This should be done for all Azure CycleCloud users.

 After, the following command must be run for connection with Azure CycleCloud server (remember to Start Azure CyleCloud headless cluster):